Find us +44 (0)113 2837100

 In this module you will analyse the form and style of motion pictures and explore the ways that they can be theorised as culturally and industrially significant products.
 You will develop the core vocabulary and skills for analysing film form and style, with particular focus on mise-en-scène, cinematography, editing, sound and narrative.
 You will consider conventions and norms within films and filmmaking practices, and deviations from these, across mainstream productions to art cinema and independent film.

 Additionally, you will explore a range of core concepts and approaches to studying film.
-You will apply these, in combination with your your own close analyses, to support an argument and evaluate the strengths and weakenss of competing or complementary perspectives on film.
+You will apply these, in combination with your own close analyses, to support an argument and evaluate the strengths and weaknesses of competing or complementary perspectives on film.

 Lectures, screenings and workshops will work in coordination to consider the immense diversity of both movie-making styles and filmmakers that have helped to construct and inform our global film industries.